HSM Corporate Services

 30 September 2018 31 December 2018.

-UPDATE: On 24 September 2018, CIMA announced an extension on the deadline for notifying them of the AML Officer appointments (listed above).
-The deadline is now 31 December 2018.
+UPDATE: on 24 September 2018, CIMA announced an extension on the deadline for notification of the AML Officer appointments

 New funds registering with CIMA on or after 1 June 2018 will need to appoint persons to the relevant positions as part of the registration process.